An Exclusive Guide for Discerning Decisions in Nielloa Magazine

 - Could the recipient buy this product themselves?

-- Does the gift demonstrate that I have invested special effort?
+- Does the gift show that I put in special effort?

 - Are there only a few people who have the same gift?